sokarcreative/BasicStuffRecyclerview/README.md

 Features
 ============
-* Set dividers decoration between viewHolders from the same viewType (only for LinearLayoutManager).
+* Set dividers decoration between ViewHolders from the same/different viewType (only for LinearLayoutManager).
-* Set dividers decoration between viewHolders from differents viewTypes (only for LinearLayoutManager).
-* Set first/last decorations depending on first/last viewHolder (only for LinearLayoutManager).
+* Set first/last decorations depending on first/last ViewHolder (only for LinearLayoutManager).
 * Set Sticky headers depending on viewTypes and custom them (or not). (only for LinearLayoutManager in vertical orientation).

 Usage